Is Anxiety Getting In The Way Of Your Ability To Enjoy Life?

-If you are still struggling to find relief after a few sessions of therapy, then we can discuss integrating medication into your anxiety treatment plan and make a referral to a prescriber.
-However, we will encourage you to remain in counseling so that you can continue building coping skills.
+If you are still struggling to find relief after a few sessions of therapy, then we can discuss integrating medication into your anxiety treatment plan and we can make a referral to a prescriber.
+However, we will likely encourage you to remain in counseling so that you can continue building coping skills.

 The idea of exposure therapy makes me nervous.

 Understandably, you’re uncomfortable with the idea of being exposed to your biggest fears.
 However, exposure therapy is a highly effective component of anxiety treatment.
 As well, we specialize in treating anxiety and issues of neurodivergence so we know how to gradually incorporate fears into counseling in a way that is both gentle and productive.